BjornL1/balance-stock/README.md

 # STOCK BALANCE CALCULATOR

-This site provides a tool which supports maintaining the number of items in a warehouse at a level which balances the available space and still prevents potential shortages, furthermore it can be used to plan production and avoid potential shortages based on previous sales trends.
+This site enables control and planning of stock in a warehouse at a level which balances the requirements between available space versus sales or preventing costly slow-moving inventory yet still preventing potential shortages, furthermore it can be used to plan production and avoid potential shortages based on previous sales trends.

 Start up page